How to Hide Columns in Microsoft Excel

 Unhide Columns with a Double-Click

-Another way to unhide the columns is to double-click on the thick line that represents the hidden one.
+Another way to unhide the columns is to double-click on the col-resize cursor that represents the hidden one.

 In some cases, the column unhidden with this method will appear slightly narrower than usual.
 You can manually click on the edge of the column and drag your mouse to increase it.
 Alternatively, you can right-click the column and select ‘Column Width’ before entering the required value.